 When (not if) I do the Dopey Challenge myself, I have totally learned my lesson.
 I’ll be much gentler on myself that weekend than I was during the Star Wars weekend.
 I am very glad that I learned it this way rather than pushing too hard later and really injuring myself — or worse DNFing the Dopey. 😉

-In the end, the 2018 runDisney Star Wars Dark Side Weekend was insanely awesome.
-I had the time of my life, and I can’t wait to go back.
+In the end, the 2018 runDisney Star Wars races were insanely awesome.
+I had the time of my life, and I can’t wait to go back to do more.

 While I can’t say I am one of the people who will get a runDisney tattoo, I can understand why so many people do.
-The runDisney races are totally different experiences than any other races.
+The runDisney races are totally different experiences than any others.

 And I can’t wait to do another one.